What is an Effective Cybersecurity Compliance Program?

 Why an MLS Graduate from the Cybersecurity and Data Privacy Law Program Will Be an Excellent Fit for Your Company

 Companies that try to protect their networks and assets by hiring more IT and InfoSec staff fall behind on regulatory compliance.
 Paying billions of dollars in fines and losing their client’s trust in the ability to contract with the federal government is not an effective way to conduct business.
 Therefore, it is critical to be up to date with the legal environment and have a cybersecurity compliance program that is flexible and follows recognized frameworks that will adhere to cybersecurity industry best practices.
-At Cleveland Marshall, we prepare our MLS graduates with technical and legal education customized for the cybersecurity field.
+At CSU College of Law, we prepare our MLS graduates with technical and legal education customized for the cybersecurity field.

 For instance, the Cybersecurity I and II courses will help cybersecurity professionals view cybersecurity safeguards from a legal compliance perspective.
 Students will be introduced to a risk assessment process, a requirement of most federal and state laws intended to protect networks, data, and critical infrastructure.
 Students will also learn to interpret and customize cybersecurity safeguards to achieve compliance using NIST frameworks.
 By dissecting various laws, the student will extract the compliance requirements from each law and pair them with NIST guidelines and best practices.
 The product is a customized plan to implement cybersecurity and privacy compliance.